Jakedude18/chordColorer/README.md

 ### [Maximally Even Chord Colorer](https://jakedude18.pythonanywhere.com/)

-For my project (hosted on the website above), I built a program to find maximally even chords using [Linear Regression Evenness](#Linear-Regression-Evenness).
-The user defines the base chord notes and a mode to "color" the chord with additional notes, then the implementation adds a specified amount of colored notes.
+A compositional chord-coloring tool that adds notes to user-defined musical chords as evenly as possible. (hosted on the website above).
+The user defines the base chord notes and a mode to "color" the chord with additional notes, then the app adds a specified amount of colored notes.
 The user can see their colored chord overlaid on the normal polygon used to calculate its evenness.
+To measure evenss, the app uses the [Linear Regression Evenness](#Linear-Regression-Evenness) metric.
 Try it out using the link above!

 ### User Guide